2025/2026 Winter Season Rules

 • Whatever is posted on the official schedule (website) is final.

-• Forfeited game time slots will be reassigned at VMSL’s discretion.
+• Forfeited time slots may be reassigned at VMSL’s discretion.

-• Games may be moved to fill vacant spots if needed.
+• Games may be moved to fill vacant spots.

-• It is your team’s responsibility to know when you are playing.
+• It is your team’s responsibility to know your game time and location.

 • VMSL may adjust schedules to ensure fairness and balance for all participants.

-Reminder: Always rely on the posted schedule as the official source.
+Bottom line: Always rely on the posted schedule as the final authority.

 A. General Rules

-• No special requests will be accepted — past exceptions have caused confusion and wasted time.
+• No special requests will be accepted.
+Past exceptions have led to confusion and wasted time.

-B. Bye Requests.
-Only allowed if a division has an odd number of teams.
+• Allowed only if the division has an odd number of teams.

-In this case, 1–2 teams per week will get a bye.
+• In this case, 1–2 teams per week will receive a bye.

-Not allowed if a division has an even number of teams.
+• Not allowed if the division has an even number of teams.

-• All teams will play every round with no byes.
+• All teams play every round with no byes.

 C. Appeals